MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 - [SystemUser](#systemuser-entity)
 - [Team](#team-entity)

-The following sections described the
+The following sections describe the entities and attributes used by AI for Customer Service Insights.

 ## Incident (case) entity